mhongg/reinforcement-learning-openai-gym/README.md

 | Base + 1 + 3     | 148.9     | 606.4        | 354.2        | -                       |
 | Base + 2 + 3     | 145.5     | 492.2        | 276.1        | -                       |
 | Base + 1 + 2 + 3 | 137.6     | 723.9        | 309.3        | -                       |

+* base = base algorithm (DQN or TD3);\
+  1    = semi-adaptive batch size;\
+  2    = adaptive 𝜖-greedy;\
+  3    = lightweight prioritize experience replay;

+## Context
+File name ended with "base" = Only base algorithm (DQN or TD3)\
+File name ended with "1"    = Only semi-adaptive batch size is implemented in the base algorithm\
+File name ended with "123"  = All 3 proposed methods are implemented in the base algorithm

 ## Acknowledgement
 Code in CarPole-v0, MountainCar-v0, LunarLander-v2 are modified from\